-At Shirley Infant School we give a high priority to the teaching of phonics and everyday we will teach phonics as a separate session.
+At Shirley Infant School we give a high priority to the teaching of phonics and every day we will teach phonics as a separate session.
 We adopt the synthetic phonics approach through the 'Letters and Sounds' programme.
 This just means that each unknown word is sounded out and then blended together in order to read the word.
 The scheme teaches the sounds in an order which allows them to quickly begin to put sounds together to read words.
-We favour using the 'Jolly Phonics' approach, which involves a short story and action to help children remember sounds, when we first teach the letter sounds to the children.
+When we first teach the letter sounds to the children, we teach the children a short story and action to help children remember sounds.
 Alongside the skills of blending (putting sounds together to read) and segmenting (breaking words down to spell them), the children are also taught exception words that cannot be sounded out, such as 'was' or 'me'.
-We call these words 'tricky words' and they learn to read and to spell these from memory within each phase.
+We call these words 'sight words' and they learn to read and to spell these from memory within each phase.

 The children in Year 1 continue with daily phonics practise, following the Letters and Sounds programme.
-Year 1 staff prepare and rapidly move children into Phase 5 on to learning alternative spellings for the sounds they know and begin to look at common spelling patterns- spelling plurals, suffixes –ed endings and –ing endings.
-The national phonics screen is taken by all children in year 1 during a specified week in June; and any children who did not take the test or did not pass the test in year 1 will retake it again in year 2.
+Year 1 staff prepare and rapidly move children into Phase 5 where they begin to learn the alternative spellings for the sounds they know and begin to look at common spelling patterns- spelling plurals and suffixes –ed endings and –ing endings.
+The national phonics screen is taken by all children in year 1 during a specified week in June.
+Any children who did not take the test or did not pass the test in year 1 will retake it again in year 2.

 The children in Year 2 continue to follow the Letters and Sounds programme and the main focus is on supporting children’s spelling strategies.
 Children will be taught the many different rules for spelling plurals, and adding prefixes and suffixes to words.

-Reading and early phonics are instrumental in working closely together to ensure our children develop secure reading skills.
+Reading and early phonics are instrumental and work closely together to ensure our children develop secure reading skills.
 We ensure our books our fully decodable and are given to the children at the correct phase of phonics they are working at.
 Alongside this skill they are taught how use the text to answer comprehension questions.

 Useful Phonics Websites for Parents and Children